dakusan/DSQL/Readme.md

-Copyright and coded by Dakusan - See http://www.castledragmire.com/Copyright for more information.<br>
 Dakusan’s MySQL Library (DSQL) - v2.0.1.0 http://www.castledragmire.com/Projects/DSQL

 **A MySQL library for PHP with functionality to help facilitate cleaner and quicker SQL access.**